Allergies, the five rules for living the pollen season well – breaking latest news-breakinglatest.news-Breaking Latest News

-Find out about the pollen bulletin and reliable channels, know how to manage therapies but above all enjoy the summer: expert advice for living with respiratory allergies

 Sneezing, an itchy and runny nose, an annoying conjunctivitis: pollen allergy sufferers spend spring (and not only by now) living with annoyances which however can be managed, alleviated and even prevented by following some simple advice.
-The recommendations come from the president of the Association of Territorial and Hospital Allergologists and Immunologists (AAIITO) Lorenzo Cecchiwhich summarized everything you need to know to enjoy the pollen season well in five rules discussed during a recent meeting on respiratory allergies promoted by Assosalute, the National Association of self-medication drugs.
+The recommendations come from the president of the Association of Territorial and Hospital Allergologists and Immunologists (AAIITO) Lorenzo Cecchiwho summarized everything there is to know to enjoy the pollen season well in five “rules” discussed during a recent meeting on respiratory allergies promoted by Assosalute, the national association of self-medication drugs.

 Awareness and therapies